A scientific model is a simplification of reality used to predict the behaviour of a real-life

 Later on in the project, we had a suspicion that we could improve our biosensor output by choosing a weaker promoter for MphR transcription.
 Due to the fact that MphR works as a repressor, it is evident that a cell with less MphR protein will produce more fluorescence.
 Thus, using a weaker promoter will result in higher EGFP output.
 To confirm this hypothesis we decided to run a MATLAB scan with five different promoter strengths with constant intervals between 0 and 0.02 polymerase/second (constitutive promoter BBa_J23106 ) in a constant concentration.
 The results of the scan confirmed the hypothesis: output is higher when less repressor is present.
 This result inspired us to try a different promoter for our biosensor; we switched from our initial constitutive promoter to an inducible promoter, pBAD.

 ROSETTA: PROTEIN MODELLING

 As we previously said, after realizing we needed to increase the range of our biosensor, we decided

-to use Rosetta to perform some modelling in our MphR protein.
-Rosetta is a software that includes
+to use Rosetta to perform binding site modelling in our MphR protein.
+Rosetta is a software that

 algorithms for computational modelling and analysis of protein structures.
 It allows enzyme design,